skiadas/NumberTheoryCourse/notes/proofs_basic.md

 - Direct proofs simply start from their hypotheses, and move in a logical progression towards their conclusions.
 - Example 1: Let $m$ and $n$ be two integers.
 If they are both odd, then their product is also odd.
-    - To be odd means we can write the number as $2k+1$ where $k$ is an integers (why is it important to say that last part?)
+    - To be odd means we can write the number as $2k+1$ where $k$ is an integer (why is it important to say that last part?)
     - We start with the hypothesis: $m$ and $n$ are odd, so we can write them as $m = 2k_1 + 1$ and $n = 2k_2 + 1$ where $k_1$ and $k_2$ are integers.
     - Now we compute $mn = ... = 2(2k_1k_2 + k_1 + k_2) + 1$
     - Since the parenthesized part is an integer (why?), we get that $mn$ has the form required to be an odd integer.